oliverartz/ChIP_Rinf_Dawlaty/README.md

 The analysis was performed in the cloud using Google Colab.
 Since the storage of the used instance was too low for the dataset, I mounted my Google Drive to accomodate for the lack in storage capacity.
 Most analyses after peak calling were performed on a local machine using R (in R Studio).

-Files in this repo:
+File descriptions:
-- 20211030_ChIPseq_Rinf_Meelad.ipynb: This is the Jupyter notebook used for data analysis on Google Colab.
+- 20211030_ChIPseq_Rinf_Meelad.ipynb: Jupyter notebook used for data analysis on Google Colab.
--
+- analysis.Rmd: R markdown file used for data analysis in RStudio on the local machine.
+- analysis.html: Knitted report from the R markdown file